Hereke

-Hereke is a town in Kocaeli province, Turkey, located to the north of the Gulf of İzmit, near Istanbul.
+Hereke is a settlement in Kocaeli province, Turkey, located to the north of the Gulf of İzmit, near Istanbul.
 It is famous for Hereke carpets.
-It was bound to Gebze district until transferring to Körfez in 1987 and had municipality status until 2009.
+It was bound to Gebze district until transferring to Körfez in 1987.
+It was an independent municipality until it was merged into the municipality of Körfez in 2008.
 It consists of 17 Ağustos (August 17), Agah Ateş, Cumhuriyet, Hacı Akif, Kışladüzü (formerly village), Şirinyalı (formerly village) and Yukarı Hereke mahalles.
 It can be reached by minibus (from Gebze and İzmit), public bus (from Darıca, Gebze and İzmit), Adapazarı Express train, ship and sea bus.

 History

 Hereke is a unique weaving center located at the northern edge of Izmit Bay, near Istanbul.
 The village of Hereke is recognized for producing the finest hand knotted carpets in the world.
 These special carpets represent the pinnacle of the Turkish carpet weaving tradition.
 Sultan Abdulmecid, Ottoman Emperor, established the Hereke Imperial Factory in 1843 to produce carpets, fabric, upholstery and curtains exclusively for the Ottoman Court.

 As of 1920, Hereke was home to a carpet making school which was run by the state.
 Both Muslim and Christian women and children attended classes.

 The establishment of the Hereke Imperial Factory by Sultan Abdulmecid coincided with the construction of Dolmabahçe Palace, in Istanbul.
 Sultan Abdulmecid asserted that the greatest palaces in the world should also display the finest carpets in the world.
 A workshop was established on the grounds of Dolmabahçe Palace and staffed with Hereke weavers.
 The Hereke Imperial Factory and Hereke workshop at Dolmabahçe produced the magnificent carpets that decorate the palace.
 Over 140 large carpets and 115 prayer rugs were produced, totaling more than 48000 sqft.

 Hereke designs were not only inspired by the motifs and compositions of traditional Turkish carpets, but also by the more elaborate curvilinear motifs of Persia and Mameluke Egypt.
 Many designs reflected contemporary Western European tastes.
 The Usak medallion composition, used in Turkish rugs since the 16th century, was widely used at the Hereke factory.
 The intricacy of the designs and the sheer volume of knots needed made the construction of Hereke rugs a very lengthy process.
 The superlative quality of Hereke carpets was realized by combining the best carpet making techniques available, thus creating a new archetype.